youssef-mansor/TheAgentCompany/workspaces/tasks/counter-4bit-general/task.md

 ## Step 2: Create a Self-Checking Testbench
 - Develop a comprehensive testbench for the counter module with asserstions that covers all possible cases.
-- If a case fails, the assertion should stop the testbench execution.
+- If a test case fails, the assertion should terminate the testbench execution.
+If you are using a Verilog testbench, you must use the **$fatal** macro.

 Ensure the following points are addressed within the test bench